JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 He handed me the second of the two books which he had by him on the table.

-“There,” he said, “are the far-famed CONFESSIONS OF AN ENGLISH OPIUM EATER!
+“There,” he said, “are the far-famed _Confessions Of An English Opium_ _Eater_!
 Take the book away with you, and read it.
 At the passage which I have marked, you will find that when De Quincey had committed what he calls ‘a debauch of opium,’ he either went to the gallery at the Opera to enjoy the music, or he wandered about the London markets on Saturday